Chettinad at a glance

-Chettiar Palace, also known as Chettiar Mansion is located at Kanadukathan in Chettinad region.
-The palace, now a heritage hotel was constructed for over ten years before its completion in 1912.
+Chettiar Palace, also known as Chettiar Mansion is located at Kanadukathan in the Chettinad region.
+The palace, now a heritage hotel was constructed over ten years before its completion in 1912.
 There is a huge dining hall in this palace that can accommodate around 250 people at a time.
 The open courtyard of this mansion has beautifully stone-carved pillars that add to the beauty of this already magnificent heritage home.
-This is a must visit place in Chettinad.
+This is a must-visit place in Chettinad.

 Chettinad has seven temples, shared by the nine village clusters found around Karaikudi.
 Ilayathangudi is the first clan temple.
 The temple is about 25 km from the main village.
 This is a popular religious spot among locals.

 pic credit: flickr.com

 This temple is located at about 25 km from Karaikudi on the Pillayarpatti road.
 The Iraniyur temple has one of the most beautiful idols of Nataraja, the dancing Shiva, from the 12th century.
 Still receiving the daily rituals, one must visit this place to experience the true culture of locals.